loumray/fast-image-size/README.md

 ### Requirements

 PHP 5.3.0 or newer is required for this library to work.
-But, using a supported PHP version is higly recommended.
+But, using a supported PHP version is highly recommended.

 ### Installation

-Via composer, run:
 ```
   composer require loumray/fastimagesize
 ```